Roninkoi/RAMPE/README.md

 # RAKIAC - Relay-Architectured Keeper of Information And Calculator

-The RAKIAC is a relay computer with a simple ISA that I designed.
+The RAKIAC is a relay computer with a simple custom ISA.
 The purpose of this project is to explore early computing and CPU design.

+The architecture is going to change substatially as the number of components is optimized.

 Included are the RASM assembler and RSIM simulator.
 Both are written in Fortran.